danielbodnar/awesome-stars/README.md

 ## linux

+- [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
+- [shepherdjerred/macos-cross-compiler](https://github.com/shepherdjerred/macos-cross-compiler) - Compile binaries for macOS on Linux
+- [hello-efficiency-inc/raven-reader](https://github.com/hello-efficiency-inc/raven-reader) - 📖 All your articles in one place.
+Beautiful.
 - [SUPERAndroidAnalyzer/super](https://github.com/SUPERAndroidAnalyzer/super) - Secure, Unified, Powerful and Extensible Rust Android Analyzer
 - [Pradumnasaraf/DevOps](https://github.com/Pradumnasaraf/DevOps) - I created this repository to keep my learning, notes, and code in one place for various tools in DevOps.
 Now, it's helping thousands of learners, practitioners, and professionals every day in their De
 - [Tikam02/DevOps-Guide](https://github.com/Tikam02/DevOps-Guide) - DevOps Guide - Development to Production all configurations with basic notes to debug efficiently.